epicchainlabs/epicvault-js/docs/api/core/wallet.md

 ### Components

-These are methods used to convert JS objects into their respective `neon-js` implementation.
+These are methods used to convert JS objects into their respective `epicvault-js` implementation.

 These methods are exposed for completeness but you are encouraged to use the